FINCONS-IBD/SeDEM/rabbitmq-api-client/README.md

 *   _client.host_ - the ip address of the RabbitMQ Server
 *   _client.vhost_ - the RabbitMQ Virtual Host name
 *   _client.destinationName_ - the exchange/queue name used by publisher/subscriber.
 This parameter is used when the client.exchange or client.queue isn't present
 *   _client.exchange_ - the exchange name used by publisher.
-If this paremeter isn't present the client use the value of destinationName
+If this parameter isn't present the client use the value of destinationName
 *   _client.queue_ - the queue name used by subscriber.
-If this paremeter isn't present the client use the value of destinationName
+If this parameter isn't present the client use the value of destinationName
 *   _client.tls_ - flag to specify if the RabbitMQ connection must use a TLS channel
 *   _client.pattern_ - a specific string (usually the namespace path) to use as routingKey
 *   Other extra settings